Spanning $H$-subdivisions and perfect $H$-subdivision tilings in dense digraphs: Introduction

-In particular, given a digraph $H$, a \emph{perfect $H$-subdivision tiling} in a digraph $D$ is a collection of vertex-disjoint union of subdivisions of $H$ covering all vertices of $D$.
-It is natural to determine what the minimum degree threshold is to ensure the existence of perfect $H$-subdivision tiling in a digraph.
-In this paper, we also give the the following result. \begin{theorem} Suppose $0<\alpha, \beta\ll1$ and $H$ is a digraph with $h$ arcs and $\delta(H)\geq1$.
-There exists a constant $C_0$ such that for every integer $C\geq C_0$ and any integer partition $n=n_1+\cdots+n_m$ such that the sum of the $n_i$ less than $\alpha n$ is not more than $\beta n$, if $D$ is a digraph on $n\geq Cm$ vertices with $\delta^0(D)\geq \sum_{i=1}^m\lceil\frac{n_i}{2}\rceil$, then $D$ contains a perfect $H$-subdivision tiling, in which, the order of these $H$-subdivisions is $n_1, n_2, \ldots, n_m$, respectively. \end{theorem} In the same way, replacing edges of the graph $G$ with two arcs in both directions, we obtain the following corollary from the theorem above, which extends a result of Lee \cite{Lee1} that recently gave an answer to the question on perfect $H$-subdivision tiling for sufficiently large graphs, and partly answers to the conjecture raised in his same paper (Conjecture $6.1$, that gave an exact bound on semi-degree of a digraph containing a perfect $H$-subdivision tiling). \begin{corollary} Suppose $0<\alpha, \beta\ll1$ and let $H$ be a graph with $\delta(H)\geq1$.
-There exists a constant $C_0$ such that for every integer $C\geq C_0$ and any integer partition $n=n_1+\cdots+n_m$ satisfying that the sum of the $n_i$ less than $\alpha n$ is not more than $\beta n$, if $G$ is a graph on $n\geq Cm$ vertices with $\delta(G)\geq \sum_{i=1}^m\lceil\frac{n_i}{2}\rceil$, then $G$ contains a perfect $H$-subdivision tiling of order $n_1, \ldots, n_m$, respectively. \end{corollary} Theorem \ref{song2} can also derive many disjoint subdigraph structures.
-For example, if $H$ is a cycle of length $2$, then Theorem \ref{song2} implies that for any real $0<\alpha, \beta\ll1$ there is a constant $C_0$ such that every digraph $D$ with $\delta^0(D)\geq \sum_{i=1}^m\lceil\frac{n_i}{2}\rceil$ contains $m$ disjoint cycles of length $n_1, \ldots, n_m$, respectively, for any integer partition $|V(D)|=n_1+\cdots+n_m\geq C_0m$ with the sum of the $n_i$ less than $\alpha n$ being not more than $\beta n$.
-For other cycle results in digraphs, we refer to the references \cite{Czygrinow,keevash,Kelly,Keevash1,Li, Wang2,Wang1}.
+In the same way, replacing edges of the graphs $G$ and $H$ with two arcs in both directions, we obtain the following corollary from the theorem above.
+This corollary extends a result of Lee \cite{Lee1} that recently gave an answer to the question on perfect $H$-subdivision tilings for sufficiently large graphs.
+Furthermore, it provides a partial answer to the conjecture raised in his same paper \cite[Conjecture~6.1]{Lee1}, which predicts the exact minimum semi-degree that guarantees the existence of a perfect $H$-subdivision tiling. \begin{corollary} There exists a constant $C_0>0$ such that for every integer $C\geq C_0$ and two constants $\alpha, \beta$ with $0\ll1/C\ll\alpha, \beta\ll1$, the following holds.
+Suppose $H$ is a graph with $h$ edges and $\delta(H)\geq1$.
+For any integer partition $n=n_1+\cdots+n_m$ such that $n_i\geq3h+|V(H)|$ for each $i$, and $\sum_{n_i<\alpha n}n_i\leq\beta n$, if $G$ is a graph on $n\geq Cm$ vertices with $\delta(G)\geq\frac{n+m+h}{2}-1$, then $G$ contains a perfect $H$-subdivision tiling of order $n_1, \ldots, n_m$, respectively. \end{corollary} Theorem \ref{song2} can also derive many disjoint subdigraph structures.
+For example, if $H$ is a cycle of length $2$, then Theorem \ref{song2} implies that there exist constants $C_0>0$ and $\alpha, \beta$ with $0\ll1/C_0\ll\alpha, \beta\ll1$ such that the following holds.
+For any integer partition $n=n_1+\cdots+n_m\geq C_0m$ such that $n_i\geq8$ for each $i$, and $\sum_{n_i<\alpha n}n_i\leq\beta n$, if $D$ is an $n$-vertex digraph with $\delta^0(D)\geq\frac{n+m}{2}$, then it contains $m$ disjoint cycles of length $n_1, \ldots, n_m$, respectively.
+For other cycle results in digraphs, we refer to the references \cite{Czygrinow,keevash,Kelly,Keevash1,Li,Molla,Wang2,Wang1}.